maciejsmolinski/antlr-grammar-based-syntax-highlighter/README.md

 ]);
 ```

-Then, we create a custom highlighter given lexer and mapping rules:
+Then, we create a custom highlighter with the lexer and mapping rules:

 ```jsx
 const tokenize = makeTokenizeFn(MyLanguageLexer, TOKEN_MAPPING);